 The consequences of inaction are already visible.
 When critical datasets are hard to find, access, or interpret, biologists and analysts lose valuable time trying to reconstruct or harmonize them.
 This reduces transparency, increases the risk of errors, and delays urgent conservation or management responses.
 Without clear accountability for data stewardship, the system continues to rely on improvised, inconsistent, and ultimately unsustainable practices.

-The Need for Coorindated Action
+The Need for Coordinated Action

 For fisheries managers, modernizing data systems and workflows is essential to improve the quality, speed, and interoperability of operational data assets.
 These systems must support an increasingly complex decision-making landscape that now depends on integrating broader types and sources of data, often in real time.
 At the same time, researchers face pressure to generate insights on future salmon abundance, the impacts of changing environmental conditions, and the effectiveness of restoration strategies across all salmon life stages.
 Yet the current scattered and siloed data landscape remains unfit for purpose—both for science and for management.

-Despite operating under different mandates, both researchers and managers struggle to align their data with community-agreed principles such as FAIR (Findable, Accessible, Interoperable, and Reusable) (Wilkinson et al. 2016) and Indigenous Data Sovereignty frameworks like the CARE principles (Collective Authority, Responsibility, and Ethics) (Carroll, Rodriguez-Lonebear, and Martinez 2019; Jennings et al. 2023).
-Adhering to CARE data management principles is all the more important when it comes to salmon related data given the socio-cultural importance of salmon to the Indigenous communities of the Northern Pacific and Trans-Atlantic (Ween and Colombi 2013; Earth Economics 2021).
+Despite operating under different mandates, both researchers and managers struggle to align their data with community-agreed principles such as FAIR (Findable, Accessible, Interoperable, and Reusable) (Wilkinson et al. 2016) and Indigenous Data Sovereignty frameworks like the CARE principles (Collective Benefit, Authority to Control, Responsibility, and Ethics) (Carroll, Rodriguez-Lonebear, and Martinez 2019; Jennings et al. 2023).
+Adhering to CARE data management principles is all the more important when it comes to salmon related data given the sociocultural importance of salmon to the Indigenous communities of the Northern Pacific and Trans-Atlantic (Ween and Colombi 2013; Earth Economics 2021).
 Large volumes of data collected through long-term monitoring programs hold tremendous value, especially for secondary users—but are often inaccessible due to a lack of time, resources, and incentives for data producers to publish them (LINDENMAYER et al. 2012).
 Without clear support and guidance, well-intentioned practitioners are left with ad hoc approaches that limit reuse and interoperability.
 This gap can only be bridged by equipping both data producers and stewards with tools, support, and institutional backing to publish interoperable, machine-readable metadata and datasets in alignment with shared principles.

 A coordinated approach to stewarding salmon data should follow established open science standards and adhere explicitly to FAIR principles, tailored specifically for salmon research and management (Johnson and Stap 2024).
 Achieving meaningful interoperability demands both breadth and depth.
 Broad interoperability integrates diverse scientific domains, systems, and formats, requiring structured, machine-readable data and metadata published openly for maximum discoverability.
 Deep interoperability demands precise definitions of salmon-specific terms and methods, ensuring data remains meaningful and usable across contexts.
 Salmon data stewards can improve conservation outcomes for salmon by coordinating across boundaries to develop a shared foundation of data stewardship practices.